 There are no silver bullets.
 No ‘one right answer’ for every situation.
-Best practices are past practices from another place and time, with different conditions.
-To find successful moves in our conditions requires strategic thinking.
-So how do we do this?
+Best practices are always past practices from another place and time, with different conditions.
+To be successful in our conditions today requires better strategic thinking.
+How do we do this?

 Wardley Mapping AI

-The generic Wardley Map (attached) has a vertical value chain.
-This shows the components we use to create value by satisfying user needs.
-The horizontal axis shows how much certainty — or lack of it — we have about these components.
+The simple Wardley Map (attached) has a vertical axis, showing the components we deploy to satisfy user needs and create value.
+The horizontal axis shows how much certainty — or lack of it — we have about each component.
 The question we will use this map to answer is: what moves should we be making with AI?

-These discussions are taking place across industries worldwide today.
-Yet few do so with a map.
-They’re all trying to find their way blindfolded — with no awareness of their landscape or how it’s changing — hoping that their next moves are the right ones.
-But with a map we get that all-important context:
+Discussions such as these are taking place across industries worldwide today.
+Yet, few do so with a map — trying to find their way blindfolded with no awareness of their landscape or how it’s changing — hoping that their next moves are the right ones.
+But with a map we can get that all-important context:

-With a map of our landscape we can clearly see our options for action and understand where the uncertainty is.
-Now we can make choices appropriate for us — those that align with the amount of risk we’re prepared to take on — rather than blindly following others, and hoping it’s not down a dead end, or off a cliff.
+With a map of our landscape we can clearly see our options for action and where the uncertainty is.
+Now we can make choices appropriate for us — those that align with the amount of risk we’re prepared to take on — rather than blindly following others, hoping it’s not leading us off a cliff.

 Quick Test

-If they can’t explain it simply, then it’s time to get a map.
+If they can’t answer, then it’s time to get a map.

 What Next?